carvel-dev/carvel/content/imgpkg/docs/latest/commands.md

 $ imgpkg pull --recursive -b bundle-with-nested-bundles
 ```

-Contents of *every* nested bundles are written to the 'parent' bundle's `.imgpkg/bundles` directory, namespaced by the bundle's sha256.
+Contents of *every* nested bundle are written to the 'parent' bundle's `.imgpkg/bundles` directory, namespaced by the bundle's sha256.

 For e.g. pulling a bundle with a nested bundle having sha of `123` would result in:
 ```